wp-plugins/edd-coming-soon/readme.txt

 Mark downloads as "Coming Soon" from the download configuration metabox.
 Optionally you can enter in custom text

-== FAQ ==
+== Frequently Asked Questions ==

-1. I'm not seeing the "Coming Soon" text on my download grid
+= I'm not seeing the "Coming Soon" text on my download grid =

 Using the download shortcode should be fine but some themes may have coded their own custom solution of displaying the downloads in which case you may not see your custom text.
 If this is the case, you'll need to edit the code to make this happen.
 Try switching to the default WordPress theme to see if you can see the text.

-1. I'm still seeing a price on my single download page, Shouldn't the price be hidden?
+= I'm still seeing a price on my single download page, Shouldn't the price be hidden? =

 It depends on how your theme displays the price on your single download page.
 If your theme uses the default EDD purchase form then this will be removed.
 Some themes might have their own function for displaying the price so you'll need to edit your theme to remove it.
 You can use the following condition to wrap blocks of code that shouldn't be displayed such as the price: